untillpro/scm4j/scm4j-vcs-test/README.md

 - `getTestRepoUrl()` method must return string url to Test Repository
 - `getBranches()` method must return set of branches names from Test Repository
 - `getCommitMessagesRemote(String branchName)` must return set of commit messages of branch `branchName` from Test Repository
-- `checkout(String branchName, IVCSLockedWorkingCopy wc)` method must checout branch `branchName` to provided LWC from Test Repository
+- `checkout(String branchName, IVCSLockedWorkingCopy wc)` method must checkout branch `branchName` to provided LWC from Test Repository
 - `setMakeFailureOnVCSReset(Boolean doMakeFailure)` must make so next `merge` operation will fail on LWC reset caused by merge conflict.
 This need to test LWC corruption.
+See examples below.
 - `sendFile(...)` methods must commit an existing provided file and send it to test Repository.
 I.e. commit and push for Git, just commit for SVN.
 - Use `localVCSWorkspace` field as Workspace Home
 - Use `localVCSRepo` field for creating utility Locked Working Copies, e.g. for test content generating.
-See `getCommitMessagesRemote()` method in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git)
+See `getCommitMessagesRemote()` method in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git) as an exmaple
-- `mockedLWC` returns each time as a result of `mockedVCSRepo.getLockedWoringCopy()` call.
-If neccessary it could be used for additional testing.
-See `setMakeFailureOnVCSReset()` in [pk-vcs-git](https://github.com/ProjectKaiser/pk-vcs-git)
 - Use `repoName` field to get current testing repository name.
-It generates again for each test
+It generates again for each test randomly (uuid is used)
 - Use `repoUrl` field to get url to current testing repository.
 - Use `vcs` field as current IVCS implementation which is being testing